 Italian Ribollita soup is a creamy, healthy, full flavoured vegetable soup.
 Made with store cupboard ingredients and all those leftovers from the week this budget friendly, autumnal soup is perfect for an easy meal when the nights are starting to draw in.

-I’m back dreaming of the those rolling Tuscan hills again – I can’t help it.
+I’m back dreaming of the those rolling Toscana hills again – I can’t help it.
 I always seem to come back to Italy when I’m cooking from the heart.
 And this dish really is from the heart.
-Its a soup – plain a simple, but this soup has so much depth and flavour and tradition that you know it just has to taste amazing.
+Its a vegetable soup – plain and simple, but this recipe has so much depth, flavour and tradition, that you know it just has to taste amazing.

-Its a dish that comes from making simple foods go a long way and also making sure that those simple foods don’t go to waste.
-Some left over carrots or celery? chuck em in.
+Ribollita Toscana comes from making simple foods go a long way and also making sure that those simple foods don’t go to waste.
+Some leftover carrots or celery? chuck em in.
 Some stale bread?
 Yep that goes in too!
 Its all about making the most of what you have and turning leftovers into a meal fit for a king.